heterophyllus/Geopter/README.md

 As for optical design tools, there are several proprietary software with advanced features to be a definitive choice for professional work.
 However, there seem to be few private users due to their unaffordable cost for an annual license.

 Open source projects may well be another option to get exposure to optical design.
 It is a fact that more and more optical simulation library are being developed recently.
-One of the disadvantage of such library is to require matured programming skills to master how to use.
+One of the disadvantage of the present libraries is to require matured programming skills to master how to use.

 Geopter aims to be somewhere in between.
 This software features to emphasize reasonable graphical interface, allowing users to focus on optical design process.
 Also, as is common with open source projects, the software is freely available and its whole internal aspects are open to the public.